snaury/coroactors/README.md

 Multiple coroutines may be calling `Counter` methods concurrently, but all accesses to the `value_` member variables will be serialized automatically.

-Unlike a mutex context is automatically released when actor `co_await`s an awaitable, and required before that awaitable returns.
+Unlike a mutex context is automatically released when actor `co_await`s an awaitable, and reacquired before that awaitable returns.
 For efficiency this release/reacquire only happens when coroutine actually suspends.
 For example:

 ```c++
 // Note: not an actor coroutine